Johnson v. Louisiana: Background

 The Fourteenth Amendment to the United States Constitution includes the Due Process Clause and the Equal Protection Clause.
 These clauses are part of the procedural due process right afforded to United States citizens when the government seeks to limit, restrict or deny a citizen of their "Life, liberty and property".

 Despite the Sixth Amendment and the Seventh Amendment to the United States Constitution assuring the right to a jury trial, the states are able to decide the requirements for a conviction of a defendant.
 At that time, the Louisiana State Constitution and Code of Criminal Procedure allowed for a less-than-unanimous jury to convict a defendant of a crime where hard labor is available as punishment.
 Under those laws, nine members of a twelve-juror panel were enough to secure the conviction of the accused.

 The petitioner for this case, Frank Johnson, was convicted of armed robbery by nine members of a jury of twelve.
-He sought to overturn his conviction under the Due Process Clause, arguing that the majority of the jury voting for the conviction was unable to do so beyond a reasonable double when the minority is arguing for acquittal, that 3 members of the 12 member jury refused to convict him of the crime, and that therefore, there was a reasonable doubt of the conviction.
+He sought to overturn his conviction under the Due Process Clause, arguing that the majority of the jury voting for the conviction was unable to do so beyond a reasonable doubt when the minority is arguing for acquittal, that 3 members of the 12 member jury refused to convict him of the crime, and that therefore, there was a reasonable doubt of the conviction.
 He petitioned the U.S. Supreme Court for review.

 Decision

 Opinion of the court

-In a 5-4 decision, the court ruled that a non-unanimous jury verdict does not violate the Due Process Clause or the Equal Protection Clause of the Fourteenth Amendment.
+In a 5–4 decision, the court ruled that a non-unanimous jury verdict does not violate the Due Process Clause or the Equal Protection Clause of the Fourteenth Amendment.
 Authored by Justice Byron White, the opinion was joined by justices Warren E. Burger, Harry Blackmun, Lewis F. Powell Jr. and William Rehnquist.
 The majority rejected the arguments by the petitioner, reaffirming the preceding ruling by the Supreme Court of Louisiana.

 The court rejected the first argument made by the appellant, stating that all juror would have independently excessed the guilt of a defendant and would not have excused the minority's argument while making their decision in the case.
 Instead, they would have considered their argument and their decision to convict is enhanced due to there being no "reasonable doubt" for them to have reach such a conclusion, therefore such an argument is not excepted by the court.